Acts Chapter Fifteen

 Acts 15:33-35

-After spending some time there, they were sent off by the brothers with the blessing of peace to return to those who had sent them.
-But Paul and Barnabas remained in Antioch, where they and many others taught and preached the word of the Lord.
+After they had spent some time there, they were sent off with a greeting of "Shalom!" from the brothers to those who had sent them.
+But it seemed good to Sila to stay there.
+But Sha'ul and Bar-Nabba stayed in Antioch, where they and many others taught and proclaimed the Good News of the message about the Lord.

 So, Judas and Silas were sent back to Jerusalem after they delivered the letter.
 Paul and Barnabas stayed there, as it was their "home church".
 They taught and preached the Word to continue to strengthen the believers at Antioch.